-The University-assigned student email account is the official means of communication between CAHP, the MLS program and all students.
+The University-assigned student email account is the official means of communication between the College of Pharmacy, the MLS program and all students.
 Students are responsible for all information sent via the University assigned email account.
 Students are required to check their UMN email account daily for communications about program issues, personal issues, and updates.
 If a student chooses to forward the University email account, he/she is still responsible for all the information, including attachments.
 Forwarding is not recommended.